Establishing an Expense Report Policy In NetSuite

 This will be a balancing act, but your goal should be to keep the policy as simple as possible while hitting on all the key points.
 Be concise and use as few words as possible without leaving too much up to interpretation.

-Don’t Bury the Policy in Your Corporate Paper Pile
+Don’t Bury the Policy In Your Corporate Paper Pile

 The goal is to create an expense policy that all interested parties can read and refer to as needed.
 Once the policy is complete, distribute it electronically and encourage employees to read it and provide feedback.